-We offer many research, teaching, and graduate staff assistantships each year.
+We offer some research, teaching, and graduate staff assistantships each year.
 Most positions are 20 hours per week and include:

 - Monthly stipend